Investing in Canadian REITs can be an excellent option for anyone looking to diversify their portfolio beyond stocks and bonds.

-Canadian REITs own (mostly) commercial properties.
-They will fall into these categories.
+Canadian REITs own many different types of properties.
+They fall into these categories:

 - Retail (Apartments)

-Investing in Canadian REITs is fairly easy, given that they are typically very liquid and trade on the Toronto Stock Exchange like stocks.
-The mechanics are quite easy as you can buy an ETF that holds a diversified basket of REITs from various categories.
+Buying REIT stocks in Canada is easily done through your online brokerage.
+The mechanics are quite easy, as you can buy an ETF that holds a diversified basket of REITs from various categories.
 You can also choose to hand pick a few individual REITs if you want to focus on a certain type of asset.

 Investing in REITs is a wonderful portfolio diversifier, and portfolio managers consider REITs a distinct asset class.
 An income producing building that collects rent is certainly unique compared to a stock such as Apple that produces a product and sells them through other retailers.